bitwarden/ios/Docs/Architecture.md

 Occasionally, a single coordinator can manage the navigation within an entire feature flow (e.g. [AuthCoordinator](../BitwardenShared/UI/Auth/AuthCoordinator.swift) handles the navigation between authentication views).
 Once a flow becomes complex enough, or the container view controller changes (e.g. a `UINavigationController` is presented which has its own set of flows), the coordinator can create and display a child coordinator.
 An example of this is how [VaultCoordinator](../BitwardenShared/UI/Vault/Vault/VaultCoordinator.swift) handles navigation within the vault tab and [VaultItemCoordinator](../BitwardenShared/UI/Vault/VaultItem/VaultItemCoordinator.swift) handles navigation for viewing, adding, or editing vault items in a presented `UINavigationController`.

 Coordinators should remain free of business logic.
 Logic should be handled in the processor prior to navigation or in the new processor after navigation occurs.
 In rare cases where there is a lot of logic around what view should come next, a router can be implemented to work alongside the coordinator.
 An example of this is [AuthRouter](../BitwardenShared/UI/Auth/AuthRouter.swift), which makes decisions around which route should be navigated to next within the authentication flow.

+### Routes and Events

+Coordinators operate on a set of routes and, optionally, events.

+Routes are implemented as an enumeration and define the set of screens that the coordinator can navigate to.
+Most routes will correspond to a specific view in the app, but routes can also be a more generic action that that coordinator needs to take (e.g. dismissing a presented coordinator flow when the flow completes).

+Events define a set of actions that occur in a processor that requires navigation, but without the processor prescribing the specific screen that the coordinator navigates to.
+These will commonly be used in combination with a router and allows the router to determine the next screen that should be shown before any navigation occurs.
+Some examples of events are app startup (which screen should be shown first?), switching accounts (does the vault need to be unlocked first?), and logout (are there other accounts to switch to after logout?).
+Events are also implemented as an enumeration.

 ### Processor